ClaudioChicoDev/YouGov-Technical-Assessment/README.md

 This command builds the Docker image and starts the containers defined in docker-compose.yml.

-You can access the API at http://localhost:8000, the route for the technical assessment is http://localhost:8000/characters/top_10_sorted.
+You can access the API at http://localhost:8000.
+The route for the technical assessment is http://localhost:8000/characters/top_10_sorted.
-The API documentation is available at http://localhost:8000/docs or http://localhost:8000/redoc (ports may vary depending on your .env file configuration).
+The API documentation is available at http://localhost:8000/docs or http://localhost:8000/redoc

+*The Port may vary depending on your .env file configuration*

 ## Running the tests